Ziumper/ziumper.github.io/_posts/2023-10-23-how-to-store-big-binary-files-with-git-lfs.md

 In case of smudge errors or problems you can use following hacks:
 - try using better internet connection low network bandwidth is not helping
 - restart computer
-- use git lfs fetch --all - Fetch git lfs files for ALL remote branches
+- use ``git lfs fetch --all``  fetch git lfs files for ALL remote branches
 - move your google drive or one drive directory cache to new folder and try to download the data again